Mold Making

 • Detail.
 Different mold materials capture different levels of detail and have different requirements.
 Which material is right depends on what is needed for the particular production.

-Concept Art is part of a larger creative process at StevieFX, generally consisting of:
+Mold Making is part of a larger creative process at StevieFX, generally consisting of:

 See Tattoos to find out about the Creative Process for Tattoos.